Brandon-Rozek/website/content/blog/sshconfig.md

     IdentityFile ~/.ssh/private_key
 ```

 Of course you can add multiple of these entries in that file so that you can `ssh` without having to worry about explicitly using keys.
+Just keep in mind that the order of your entries matter.